kushalsamant/coherence/index.md

   A growing collection of notes, frameworks, and working material to support long-term independent practice.
 ---
----
-layout: default
-title: Thinking Library
-description: A growing collection of notes, frameworks, and working material to support long-term independent practice.
----

 # Thinking

 If you work independently, you already know the problem.